 It must be noted at this uncritical juncture that this is not a musical, but a drama with music, adapted by Helen Edmundson from a young-adults novel by Jamila Gavin.

+By any other name, Coram Boy would be called Oliver Amadeus Twist — an orphan with a musical bent, leading the hard-luck life of the mid-1700s — sans the relatively cushy existence Charles Dickens dished out a century later.
+This tale is punctuated by scads of skullduggery — and skulldigging, along with murders of babies and at least one harpsicord.
 The two principal characters, the high-born Alexander Ashbrook and the low-born Thomas Ledbury, come together in a class-leveling boys' chorus at Gloucester Cathedral.
 (To assure the boy-soprano illusion, the roles are played by actresses, Xanthe Elbrick and Charlotte Parry, who, with the turn of a turntable, when one of their voices cracks in concert, become Wayne Wilcox and Dashiell Eaves in a flashforward eight years later.)

 This being a production of the National Theatre of Great Britain, Nicholas Hytner was very much on hand at the opening as the artistic director of that prestigious play-plant.
 He downplayed his role, first at the theatre giving the paparazzi's arrival commotion a pass and later at the post-premiere party at Tavern on the Green maintaining the low profile.